 How do you say "I love you" in Japanese?
 How do you tell someone you just want to be friends?
 After this free audio lesson, you’ll know lots of important words for dating in Japanese.

 Wanting to wish a friend a happy birthday in Japanese?
 This free audio lesson will teach you how.
 Let's get started!

 This lesson is full of useful Japanese expressions that will help you on your next trip to Japan!
 After this lesson you'll have a range of common expressions to use when socializing with Japanese people, talking about different celebrations, and wishing people good luck!

 It's best to get started with the basics.
 Understanding the Japanese alphabet sounds will make the learning process a lot easier further down the track.
-The letters in the Japanese alphabet are the same as in English!
-Click here for the lesson on the Japanese alphabet
+Don't worry, Japanese has a lot of similar sounds to English.
+Click here for the lesson on the Japanese alphabet.

 From the busy city streets of Tokyo to scenic national parks, Japan has plenty to offer avid sightseers.
 Today we'll look at some places and activities for everyone.
 Let's get started on sightseeing in Japan!

 If you are visiting Japan, you will most likely need to hop on a train at some point.
-It's a cheap way to travel longer distances and see as much of the city as you can.
+It's a cheap way to travel longer distances and see as much of the country as you can.
 The Tokyo subway system is the most used subway system in the world and is very extensive.
 Click here to learn some essential words when taking the subway in Japan.

 How many ways can you say "yes" in Japanese?
 There are quite a few!
 Check out this lesson on saying "yes."